Showing posts with label pelham. Show all posts

 We ate corn dogs, funnel cake, and French fries.

-The bigger kids ride all the big rides and Meadow and Montana ride all the smaller rides.
+The bigger kids ride all the big rides, while Meadow and Montana enjoy all the smaller ones.

 We ate dinner at McDonald's.

-While at the park Madison put her leg between two boards in a fence and got her leg stuck.
+While at the park, Madison put her leg between two boards of a fence and got it stuck.

-Montana and Meadow rode the Ferries wheel, merry-go-round, airplanes bug out, wild safari ride, snake, and swings.
+Montana and Meadow rode the Ferris wheel, merry-go-round, airplane, bug out, wild safari ride, snake, and swings.

-I rode the smaller rides with the kids and I took many pictures.
+I rode the Smore miniature rides with the kids, and I took many pictures.

 watching the fish at the Flint River Aquarium